-When signing into Dodona, we exclusively use the authentication system of your school or institution.
-Examples of these are Smartschool and Office 365 for secondary education and SAML for higher education.
+When signing into Dodona, we exclusively use external authentication systems.
+Examples of these are Office 365, Google, Smartschool (for secondary education only) and SAML (for higher education only).
 This means that under no circumstances, Dodona gets access to your password.
 What we do get access to when signing in are your name, username and email address.
 We need these data to identify you correctly and to be able to contact you in case of any problems.
 Next to that, we also store the institution you used to sign in, your preferred language and your local timezone.
 Your timezone is needed to display any deadlines set by courses correctly.

 You can check these data for yourself on your profile page.
 Your profile is also visible for the teachers of the courses you subscribed to.

 By using Dodona, you also generate additional Dodona-specific data which we store for the correct operation of the platform.
 For example, we need to keep track of all the courses you’re subscribed to and which submissions you made.
 For each submission, in addition to your submitted code, we also store the result and time of submission.

 An overview of all your submissions can be seen on this overview page.
 Teachers can also see all submissions for the exercises of their courses.
 For some exercises, part of the generated feedback is only visible to the teachers.

 We have the ambition to transform Dodona into an intelligent platform that optimally supports students in acquiring programming skills.
 We could do this, for example, by offering dynamic learning paths and by recommending exercises about a specific topic or of a certain difficulty.
 At the same time, we wish to give teachers insight into the progress of their students to enable them to optimise their teaching.